ffafara/neo4j-ansible/README.md

 * Clone this repo.
 * `vagrant up` or `vagrant up --provider=vmware_fusion` if you're using VMware Vagrant.
-* Once provisioned, neo4j will be available at `http://192.168.22.22`
+* Once provisioned, neo4j will be available at `http://192.168.33.10`

 That's it.

 ## Authentication

-This playbook installs [authentication-extension](https://github.com/neo4j-contrib/authentication-extension/tree/2.0) by default.
 The default username and password are `username` and `password`.
-See the readme for that repo on how to configure it.

 ## Upstart

 This playbook uses `upstart` to restart neo4j automatically whenever the server is restarted.

-## Testing

-Please test any changes to the playbook using serverspec.
-To run the tests, run `bundle install` and `bundle exec rake spec`.
-Check out the `spec/` folder for examples.

 ## Licence